atsaloli/cf3-tutorial/source/250-032-Reports-0080-outputs7.md

-Finally, let's check the output from the previous run of `cf-agent` in "/var/cfengine/outputs":
+Let's check the output from the previous run of `cf-agent` in "/var/cfengine/outputs":

 ```console